Chic African Culture Africa Factbook

 Flag of Zimbabwe

-The black band in the center of the flag represents the black indigenous people of Zimbabwe.
-The red bands are symbolic of the blood spilled during the liberation struggle, the fight for Zimbabwe independence.
-The yellow bands represent Zimbabwe abundant mineral wealth.
-The green bands on the outer edges of the flag of Zimbabwe are symbolic of the country's agriculture.
+The black band in the center of the flag represents Zimbabwe's black, indigenous people.
+The red bands symbolize the blood spilled during the liberation struggle, the fight for Zimbabwe's independence.
+The yellow bands represent Zimbabwe's abundant mineral wealth.
+The green bands on the outer edges of the Zimbabwe flag symbolize the country's agriculture.

 Blessed Be the Land of Zimbabwe - English language